How to Build Your Trading Career from Inexperience to Mastery

 Learning and Failing with a Mentor

 If it doesn’t work out with a particular mentor, be more mature than resorting to calling a scammer or a liar.
 Your success will only come if you realize your mental differences from your mentor or teacher.
-Imitating a guru won’t bring you success and it doesn’t mean they’re full of sh*t.
+Imitating a guru won’t bring you success and it doesn’t mean they’re not good traders or mentors.

 After the Studies Are Over